 Student Patient Advocates for the Rights of our Communities (SPARC)

 Founded in spring 2017, this group brings together students to facilitate discussions on issues that affect patients and provide avenues for advocacy.
 Join us as we strive to become the change we seek.

 The Sustainability Club seeks to promote awareness of recycling and reusability initiatives on campus and in the community.
 We will work with the administration to increase recycling efforts, reduce food-associated waste, and investigate opportunities to provide health care more sustainability.

 The V-Day Student Organization is part of the global campaign dedicated to raising awareness about gender violence through performing Eve Ensler’s “The Vagina Monologues” and raising funds to support women.
 We also aim to provide a means of support, encouragement, advice, and friendship for women at UT Southwestern.
 The production of “The Vagina Monologues” has been in operation at UT Southwestern since 2015.

 WMS’ purpose is to expose people to the wilderness, discuss medicine in low-resource and wilderness contexts, and provide an opportunity for students and faculty to interact outside the school environment.
 We are devoted to camping, hiking, and all things outdoors.
 We are open to all members of the UT Southwestern community regardless of academic program or career plans.

 Women’s Health Enrichment Elective (WHEE)

-The Women’s Health Enrichment Organization, founded in 2014, was established to provide an elective to prepare physicians in training to make informed decisions regarding patients who experience health issues linked to any women’s health related topics.
+The Women’s Health Enrichment Organization, founded in 2014, was established to provide an elective to prepare physicians in training to make informed decisions regarding patients that experience health issues linked to any women’s health related topics.
 This means we seek to fill any gaps in the established curriculum that are not discussed in detail.
-We further aim to emphasize patient informed consent, autonomy, and safety in topics pertaining to women’s health as well as physician information.
+We further aim to emphasize patient informed consent, autonomy and safety in topics pertaining to women’s health, as well as physician information.